 I think Google may have found this to be true as well, but I'm not sure how all that works.
 I don't know how the Bubblews website was "ranked" on Google, but I think it would be interesting to find out.
 I think if Bubblews keeps this up, not paying writers or paying them a lot less than the "bank" on their account says they've earned, eventually people will leave in droves.
 This might be already happening.
 I know that I've left because of non-payment and I'm sure others have too.

 For the record, I cashed out through the Bubblews website to get a payment on July 16th of 2015 for $50.03 because you need to have earned over $50 to cash out, and with today being October 6th, it's been well over the 60 day window they said it would take to get paid.
 It's more like 80 days now, and I haven't been paid or heard anything from them.
 And I don't expect that I'll hear anything either, especially after I publish this!
 (Laughing!)

-  Let me know what your experiences were (or still are if you are still writing for Bubblews), below in the comments.
+Let me know what your experiences were below in the comments.
 I'm curious to see if others had the same experience I did.
-For those who have never written for Bubblews or have never tried earning money by writing there, my advice would be to pass on this one.
+For those who have never written for Bubblews or have never tried earning money by writing there, my advice would have been to pass on this one.
 There are other, more legitimate ways to earn money, from reputable companies, from your freelance writing on the Internet.

 I did finally receive the payment that I cashed out for back in July of 2015, for $50.03.
 First, I was shocked that I actually got paid the full amount.
 I had heard so many stories of people who cashed out at around $50 and were only paid a portion of that, like $25 or $35.
 How they came up with the lower amounts that they paid, I have no idea.
 It had something to do with advertising.